-The original Autopilot 1.0 (AP1) hardware (see AP1 vs AP2) included in early Tesla models (no side cameras in the front fender signal) was provided by a third-party supplier called Mobileye.
+The original Autopilot 1.0 (AP1) hardware (see AP1 vs AP2) included in early Tesla models starting in Q4 2014 (no side cameras in the front fender signal) was provided by a third-party supplier called Mobileye.
 While it was a very capable system, Tesla decided to part ways with Mobileye in Autopilot 2.0 in order to more rapidly advance full self-driving capabilities.
 That means that certain features, such as Navigate on Autopilot included with Full Self-Driving, aren’t available for AP1 vehicles and future self-driving features also likely won’t rollout out to older AP1 cars.

-In this article, we’ll be reviewing the Enhanced Autopilot features since Full Self-Driving (FSD) has not yet been released.
+In this article, we’ll be reviewing the currently available features of both Autopilot, Enhanced and Full Self-Driving.
 However, you can get a glimpse of the future by watching the Tesla Autonomy Day video where they review what’s coming down the road and the Full Self-Driving Beta that is currently in limited release.

-What if you don’t opt for either the Enhanced Autopilot or Full Self-Driving Options?
-If you don’t select any advanced options, your Tesla comes default with standard active safety features which include automated safety systems as outlined below, including Lane Assist, Collision Avoidance Assist and Speed Assist.
+What is included outside of Tesla Autopilot or Full Self-Driving Options?
+Your Tesla comes default with standard active safety features which include automated safety systems as outlined below, including Lane Assist, Lane Departure Avoidance, Collision Avoidance Assist and Speed Assist.
 You can always purchase more advanced features included in Full Self-Driving later, albeit for a higher price.

-Autonomous vehicles are generally classified into “Levels” (what do Levels mean?).
-The current Enhanced Autopilot software Tesla currently provides on its vechiles is Level 2 autonomy – partial automation where the driver must still be attentive and be able to take over at any moment.
-The key features include:
+Autopilot is included with Tesla vehicles currently (except the “off the menu” Model 3 Standard Range).
+The Autopilot feature Tesla currently provides on its vehicles is Level 2 autonomy (what do Levels mean?) – partial automation where the driver must still be attentive and be able to take over at any moment.

 - Ability to work in stop-and-go traffic

 Like many car manufacturers offer today, Tesla allows you to set the cruise control to a certain speed and have the car automatically slow down as vehicles in front of you decrease their speed.
-This is typically referred to as Automatic Cruise Control (ACC), but Tesla calls it Traffic-Aware Cruise Control (TACC).
+This is typically referred to as Adaptive Cruise Control (ACC) or Dynamic Cruise Control, but Tesla calls it Traffic-Aware Cruise Control (TACC).
 Once activated and you’ve set your speed, you have the ability to adjust the following distance and the TACC will slow down all the way to stop, depending on traffic, and then automatically resume without any driver intervention.
 This is works in both highway and city traffic and does wonders for reducing the stress and cognitive load on the driver that comes with busy traffic environments (in addition to reducing the risk of accidents and rear-end collisions).

 How to Use It: